Rynnya/hanaru/README.md

 hanaru uses own JSON structure for `/s/` and `/b/` routes, which will be copied to [Aru][3] later also hanaru can be used with same database as uses [shiro][4]

-shiro can (currently not) connect to hanaru through websocket shiro should run on same machine (because of LocalHostFilter)
+shiro can connect to hanaru through websocket shiro should run on same machine (because of LocalHostFilter)

 # Rate limiting